 If you ensure your local software environment matches the one set up in requirements.sh and/or requirements.R, you don't need to check that your tests pass both locally and on datacamp.com.
 In practice, it's good to check both places as described below.

 Running and checking your tests locally

 To ensure tests work locally, you can do so by processing the @solution cell and then the @tests cell for each project task in your Jupyter notebook.
-A demo:

 Checking your tests on datacamp.com

 To ensure your tests work on datacamp.com, inspect the Teach dashboard, which is linked in the README.md file in your private GitHub repository set up by DataCamp.
 You will see "[TESTING] All tests passed" in the latest build log if your tests pass.